anhluufromVietnam/mistral_vietnamese_custom/README.md

 In summary, using 44 or 48 GPU layers with a batch size of 1024 provides the best performance balance for larger context sizes.

-Here's a GitHub-style **README markdown** with a compact summary table of your benchmark results using **Mistral 7B (4-bit quantized, 1 GPU)**.
-The table format follows your example, and includes key groupings based on context size, GPU layers, and batch size.

----
-Here is your full **GitHub README-style** content including the conclusion and benchmark table, formatted for clean copy-paste into a `README.md` file:

----

 # 🧠 Vistral 7B (4Q\_1) Inference Benchmark